Rex Griffin: Legacy

-By the time of his death he was largely forgotten, due in no small part to the fact that his hits had come before the era of the LP record and were never reissued to 12" vinyl.
-Nevertheless, his songs were known to country musicians, and were covered by Hank Thompson, Jack Greene, Willie Nelson, Waylon Jennings, and Merle Haggard.
+By the time of his death he was largely forgotten, due in part to the fact that his hits had come before the era of the LP record and were never reissued to 12" vinyl.
+Nevertheless, his songs were known to country musicians and were covered by Hank Thompson, Jack Greene, Willie Nelson, Waylon Jennings, and Merle Haggard.

 In 1956, Carl Perkins adapted his "Everybody's Trying to Be My Baby" into his own song and in 1964 The Beatles covered it on the album Beatles for Sale.
 Griffin's "Won't You Ride in My Little Red Wagon?" became Hank Penny's theme song, and has been covered by various artists including Willie Nelson, Hank Thompson, and Merle Travis.
 In 1963, Ernest Tubb released a tribute album titled Just Call Me Lonesome, consisting entirely of songs written by Griffin.
 Griffin was inducted into the Nashville Songwriters Hall of Fame in 1970.
 In 1996, Bear Family Records issued a 3-CD set of Griffin's recordings.